Heidelberg High School

 Heidelberg American High School was a school operated by the Department of Defense Dependents Schools (DoDDS) located on the premises of Mark Twain Village, a housing area for American military members and their families in Heidelberg, Germany.
 The school served 9–12 grade students (originally 7–12 until 1976 when Heidelberg Middle School, built for grades 6–8, was built on Patrick Henry Village) and offered a variety of high school courses.
+In at least 1970-1971, the school served 10-12 grade students only.

 Heidelberg High School graduated its final class in 2013.
 Since 2017, Julius-Springer-Schule has occupied the old Heidelberg High School building at Mark-Twain-Straße 1.

 Media

 Heidelberg High School was featured in the 21 July 1947 issue of Life magazine.